Dealing with multiple regulations and market requirements in soy supply chains and landscapes

 The series is an excellent introduction for staff dealing with soy trade in companies, financial institutions, platforms, civil society organizations, but also offers a recap of essentials and important updates for longer term soy experts.
 The classes offer opportunity for Q & A and dialogue.

 We could never do this alone.
-In this series CSI will put at work its expert board members and peers from WWF, GIZ, GMP +, RTRS, Donau Soja, ProTerra, IDH, ADP, ENSI, Proforest, TFA, Solidaridad, FEFAC, ITC, TRASE, and other.
+In this series CSI hasput at work its expert board members and peers from WWF, GIZ, GMP +, RTRS, Donau Soja, ProTerra, IDH, ADP, ENSI, Proforest, TFA, Solidaridad, FEFAC, ITC, TRASE, and other.

-Participants subscribe for the whole series and will have access to all recordings, links and written materials if they attend at least three online sessions.
+Participants subscribed for the whole series and before summer 2025 had access to all recordings, links and (upon request) written materials if they attended at least three online sessions.
+Now, the material is public, see below.

 April 3, 14:00-15:30.
 On the WHY of deforestation-free, legal, traceable, conversion-free, sustainable agricultural practices in soy.